 We’re talking about real estate, and location does matter.
 Where is the reunion going to take place?
-A small family lunch or dinner can be held in somebody’s house, but a long weekend featuring a large gathering is a different ball game altogether.
+Small family lunch or dinner can be held in somebody’s house, but a long weekend featuring a large gathering is a different ball game altogether.

 For large, extended gatherings, you want to plan for accommodations in advance.
-A ‘location destination’ like Interlaken not only offers specialized accommodations for reunions, but could also be included in family member’s vacation plans.
+A ‘location destination’ like Interlaken not only offers specialized accommodations for reunions but could also be included in a family member’s vacation plans.

 Our reunion packages and activities are the products of years of experience with hosting families and offering value when it matters most.

 Who is coming to the reunion?
 You want to take all age groups into consideration when planning activities so that everybody has something to get excited about.